agrim123/algo-ds/Algorithms/Sorting/Readme.md

   - Auxiliary Space: `O(1)`
 - **Insertion Sort**
   - Time Complexity: `O(n*n)`
+  - Best Case Time Complexity: `O(n)`.
+Best case occurs when array is already sorted.
   - Auxiliary Space: `O(1)`
   - Algorithmic Paradigm: Incremental Approach
+  - Sorting In Place: Yes
+  - **Uses**: Insertion sort is used when number of elements is small.
+It can also be useful when input array is almost sorted, only few elements are misplaced in complete big array.
 - **Quick Sort**
    - QuickSort is a Divide and Conquer algorithm.
    - It picks an element as pivot and partitions the given array around the picked pivot.